 32 1945 Ann Sather's - Lakeview

 - In 1945, Ann Sather purchased a small Swedish diner at 929 West Belmont Avenue.
-The restaurant had already been open for 22 years, but she soon put her own name on the front door and began styling the inexpensive, home-style fare in her own fashion.
-She continued to operate the restaurant and bakery until 1981 when she sold the business to Tom Tunney, a savvy 26-year-old who quickly learned the ropes under her tutelage.
+The restaurant had already been open for 22 years, but she soon put her name on the front door and began styling the inexpensive, home-style fare in her fashion.
+She continued to operate the restaurant and bakery until 1981, when she sold the business to Tom Tunney, a savvy 26-year-old who quickly learned the ropes under her tutelage.
 Before long, Tunney moved the restaurant to this location, where he could accommodate four times as many people.
-In 1987, Tunney opened a second location in Andersonville, and two additional Ann Sather Cafes followed thereafter.
+In 1987, Tunney opened a second location in Andersonville, and two other Ann Sather Cafes followed.
 Today, Tom Tunney is a renowned and respected Chicago alderman serving the same Lakeview neighborhood.

 33 1946 Coletti's - Jefferson Park